arnabganguly/Kafkaconnect/HDInsightManagedKafka.md

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic5.png)

-- Log into Ambari to get the Hostnames of the edge nodes .
+- Log into Ambari to get the Hostnames(FQDN) of the edge nodes .
 They should appear in the below format

 ```
 ed10-ag4kac.ohdqdgkr0bpe3kjx3dteggje4c.gx.internal.cloudapp.net